-There are 5 operators that run from Da Nang to Hue, with 7 departures per day.
-If you decide to take a Bus, you can take the Sleeping option.
+There are 6 operators that run from Da Nang to Hue, with 1 departure per day.
+If you decide to take a bus, you can take the Sleeping, Economy, and Local sleeping options.

-There are 4 operators that run from Da Nang to Hue, with 25 departures per day.
-If you decide to take a Minivan, you can take the VIP option.
+There are 7 operators that run from Da Nang to Hue, with 7 departures per day.
+If you decide to take a minivan, you can take the Luxury, VIP, Limo, and Shuttle options.

-There are 2 operators that run from Da Nang to Hue, with 7 departures per day.
-If you decide to take a Train, you can take the Standard option.
+There are 3 operators that run from Da Nang to Hue, with 1 departure per day.
+If you decide to take a train, you can take the Luxury, First Class Sleeper, Second Class Seat, and Second Class Sleeper options.

 The riverside town of Hue is one of Vietnam’s most charming and enchanting destinations.
 With countless temples, the Imperial City, royal tombs, an abandoned waterpark and a chilled-out vibe, it’s a great place to spend a few days.
 Because Hue is close to Da Nang, lots of tourists travel from Da Nang to Hue every single day.